top of page

 Preserve the Valley (PTV) is a volunteer citizen action coalition dedicated to engaging and amplifying citizens’ voices in protecting and planning for the future of the Cuyahoga Valley region.
 We initially came together in the Fall of 2020 to oppose the City of Akron's request for high-end housing development proposals for the city-owned 45-acres of property above the Cuyahoga Valley known as Theiss Woods.
 For an overview of the project and environmental and infrastructure costs to the citizens of Akron, please see our Theiss Woods Brief.
 PTV and our followers were able to persuade the city to seek a sixth proposal which was submitted by the Western Reserve Land Conservancy to purchase the land for conservation at the city’s asking price.
 Read that conservation proposal here.

-How were candidates' responses gathered?
-Each candidate was contacted using the email they provided to the Summit County Board of Elections.
-Two candidates did not provide that information, so they were sent a letter via the USPS.
+Each candidate was contacted using the email they provided to the Summit County Board of Elections, when provided, or otherwise by USPS mail.
 Four emails were kicked back as invalid.
-Two of those candidates were contacted by phone and messages left.
-The other two of were reached by phone and corrected their emails and were resent the questionnaire.
-All others who had not responded to our first email were sent reminders PRIOR to the March 3 deadline.
+Two candidates were contacted by phone and messages left.
+The other two of were reached by phone and corrected their email addresses, so we resent the questionnaire.
+Any candidates who responded to our questionnaire are included below.

 1. How do you propose to increase citizen engagement in government decision-making? (not to exceed 500 words)